Astyk/Growler/README.md

 A simple, event-based, Growl-style notification system for mooTools.

 ##License

+The MIT-License

-Copyright (c) 2010 Stephane P. Pericat
+Copyright (c) 2010-2011 Stephane P. Pericat

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal